Welcome to Sunroom Installation Training by Craft-Bilt.

 Steps should be taken if the house wall is not plumb.
 Slight variations could involve simple shimming of the sunroom wall track.
 Larger variations may require 2×4 or 2×6 fixed to the wall and shimmed plumb.
-Some retailers may order the wall system with fill panel at the wall tracks which can be trimmed on site to allow for out of plumb situations.
+Some retailers may order the wall system with fill panels at the wall tracks, which can be trimmed on-site to allow for out-of-plumb situations.

 A sunroom can also be built on a concrete slab built to code.
-This means the slab has a minimum four foot deep footing or deeper as required by code.
-Be careful to pour the slab level, as most concrete contractors will assume the slab needs to sloped away from the house.
+This means the slab has a minimum four-foot deep footing or deeper as required by code.
+Be careful to pour the slab level, as most concrete contractors will assume the slab needs to slope away from the house.

 Flashing The Deck – Lesson 6